andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 ### Task 1 - Customize deployment LabConfig and Deploy

+1. Save current LabConfig.ps1 as [LabConfig.hydrate.ps1](LabConfig.hydrate.ps1) for documentation as we are going to use another version of LabConfig.ps1 in this step.
-1. Below LabConfig will deploy a large 2 virtual nodes (with 24 vCPU and 96GB RAM each) and also DC VM, Windows Admin Center Gateway (WAC GW) VM and Management VM.
+2. Below LabConfig will deploy a large 2 virtual nodes (with 24 vCPU and 96GB RAM each) and also DC VM, Windows Admin Center Gateway (WAC GW) VM and Management VM.
 We will use range of VLAN for different subnets later on (for Storage traffic, Network ATC will use 711-712, for VM and AKS logical networks we can use Vlan 1-10),these VLANs are all internal, if require connection to Azure it will be routed and NATed from DC VM as the gateway.
 ```powershell
 $LabConfig=@{
     AllowedVLANs="1-10,711-719";